 In addition, content providing relevant information that meaningfully enhances the article but is not critical to its assertions or conclusions may be submitted as supplemental material.
-These can take the form of additional figures and tables, as well as rich media.
-We encourage authors to always consider clarity and ease of use for readers when presenting supplemental material: consider whether some supplementary files work best as a composite file (e.g. text, table, and figure in one downloadable document file) or whether they are most useful downloaded separately as individual files.
-Please note, Editors are free to request changes to how supplemental files are presented to ensure clarity for readers
+These materials can take the form of additional figures and tables, as well as rich media.
+We encourage authors to always consider clarity and ease of use for readers when presenting supplemental material: consider whether some supplementary files work best as a composite file (e.g. text, table, and figure in one downloadable document file – see sample here) or whether they are most useful downloaded separately as individual files.
+Please note, Editors are free to request changes to how supplemental files are presented to ensure clarity for readers.

 Although we do not limit the number or type of Supplemental Material items authors may include, we do require that they provide a relevant and useful expansion of the article, and that they be as well described as are figures and tables included within the body of the article.
 Good metadata of this material are key to discoverability and usefulness.
 All Supplemental Material should include the following: